mathworks/Remote-Audio-Player/README.md

 User machine -- MATLAB Web App Server -- Lab machine Any user can control the Lab machine through the web browser.
 The code at the Web Server is running in the server and is communicating with the Lab machine.
 The sound processing and playing is done at the Lab machine.

-These files intend to demonstrate an application running with two threads.
+These files intend to demonstrate an application running with two instances.
 The application allows a user to play an audio file, adjust a fourth-order filter to notch a frequency band and to toggle the use of the filter ON and OFF.
 The GUI side will send user selections to the player side.
 The player side will send the audio data back to the GUI for display.

 Files needed on the player side: